-AMOLED Vs OLED- Which one is better
+AMOLED vs OLED vs POLED- Which one is better

 The word OLED stands for Organic Light Emitting Diode.
 Basically, the OLED Displays have an LED which is made up of an organic material that emits light when current is passed through it.
-OLED displays are widely used to display vibrant colours.
+OLED displays are widely used to display vibrant colors.
 This type of display is smaller, flexible and comparatively thin as compared to the old LED technology.
-While transmitting dark colours, these displays consume less power.
+While transmitting dark colors, these displays consume less power.

 Advantages of OLED Display: